Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 As Project User, one can view packages and trigger manually runs within the projects the user belongs to.
 The Project User can not delete or edit packages, runs or related elements.

+## Chart creation within the project

+Charts within the projects are the same charts as used by default on the Ferris Platform Dashboard.
+The sole difference is that users can more specifically adapt the charts on the project level to their needs.

+Project Owners and Project Admins can create charts within a project.

+There are 3 different types of charts:

+* Pie
+* Line
+* Table

+The documentation on "how to format JSON data to render charts", can be found in the next subcategory: [Charts in Projects](/docs/user-guide/charts_in_projects/ "Charts in Projects").

+**Note:** the API created by an user, returns the correctly formated JSON script.

+Navigate to a previously created project.

+1. Click on the "List Charts" tab
+2. Click on "+Add" to load the "Create Chart" page

+{{< blocks/screenshot color="white" image="/images/list_charts.png">}}

+1. Name the chart
+2. Input the API url of the chart
+3. Select the chart type in the dropdown menu:
+   1. Pie
+   2. Line
+   3. Table
+4. Select "Active" to activate the chart
+5. Click on "Preview" to verify if the JSON script returned by the API is structured as shown in the documentation
+6. Click "Save" to create the chart on the project page

+{{< blocks/screenshot color="white" image="/images/create_chart_pie.png">}}

+The new chart will be displayed on the Project's "Details" page.

+{{< blocks/screenshot color="white" image="/images/preview_chart_details_page.png">}}

+The created chart can also be viewed under the "List Charts" tab.

+{{< blocks/screenshot color="white" image="/images/list_charts_created_charts">}}